sumilao/Embedded-System-Design-Flow-on-Zynq/README.md

 **Zybo**:  Make sure that the JP7 is set to select USB power, and JP5 is set to JTAG.
 Make sure that a micro-USB cable is connected to the JTAG PROG connector (next to the power supply connector).
 Turn ON the power.

 **ZedBoard**:  Make sure that two micro-usb cables are used between the PC and the PROG and the UART connectors of the board and that the board is placed in the JTAG mode (MIO6-MIO2 jumpers are in the Dn position).
 Turn ON the power.

+**PYNQ-Z1**:  Connect a micro USB from the board to the PC.
+Make sure that a jumper is connected to JTAG (between JP4_1 and JP4_2) and another one of them should be connected across the USB pins (between JP5_2 and JP5_3).

 **PYNQ-Z2**:  Connect a micro USB from the board to the PC.
 Make sure that a jumper is connected to JTAG (between JP1_1 and JP1_2) and another one of them should be connected across the USB pins (between J9_2 and J9_3).